 Screen An Editor Before Signing A Contract

 This goes beyond asking for credentials.
 (An English degree, or lack thereof, is not an indicator of editorial skills.)
 Start your screening by reading something the person edited, be it an entire book or a simple blog post.
-If you still see that person as a candidate, ask the author for a recommendation.
+If you still see that person as a candidate, ask for recommendations with contact information.
 I mention this because several people can say they have edited for me, but few can say they did it well.
 In some cases, my editors actually introduced errors.
 Thus, author recommendations are key.

 If you still feel good about working with the editor, send that person a sample to edit.
-Since an editor’s job is to correct all errors, even those beyond typos, make sure the sample contains several grammatical errors, along with a couple of factual ones.
-(Editors should research all data that is presented as facts, know how and when to reference sources, and have the knowledge to make style sheets.)
+Since an editor’s job is to correct all errors, make sure the sample contains several grammatical errors along with a couple of factual ones.
+(Editors should research all facts, know how and when to reference sources, and have the knowledge to make style sheets.)